There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Captain Phasma & General Hux (-3pts)

 These were two promising antagonists that were unfortunately used poorly.
-Captain Phasma (Gwendoline Christie) was visually a badass in all of the marketing leading up to this movie, and there was the fair comparison to her being the new Boba Fett.
+Captain Phasma (Gwendoline Christie) was a badass, visually, in all of the marketing leading up to this movie, and there was a fair comparison to her being the new Boba Fett.
 The character was a mysterious and visually intimidating antagonist, and fans like myself were excited to see what her role would be in the movie.
 Unfortunately, her comparison to Boba Fett ended up being more fitting than anyone realized.
-The filmmakers hardly used Captain Phasma, which felt like a pretty big missed opportunity, and the movie would have honestly been better off removing this character all together.
+The filmmakers hardly used Captain Phasma, which felt like a pretty big missed opportunity, and the movie would have honestly been better off removing this character altogether.